Page 2

 Turbo:

-I replaced the turbo (just in case it had some unknown defect and for some peace of mind) for a rebuilt unit.
+I replaced the turbo (just in case it had some unknown defect and for some peace of mind) for a rebuilt unit (like new).
 Last thing you want is turbo blades fragmenting.
-I found that MTA, Denco Diesel and Unidan prices are all about the same, at about A$1k exchange.

 • Changed engine oil and filters,